 Because of these attributes, it has tremendous benefits for certain people and should seriously be considered by many people.

 This nutrient is considered "non-essential" which means that you can function without it, but when used in the right amounts you can get benefits that otherwise wouldn't be available.

-This allows for potential benefit if used in supraphysiologic doses for short periods of time.
+This allows for a potential benefit if used in supraphysiologic doses for short periods of time.

 3 Main Ways Myoinositol Helps with Weight Loss